National rule: Legal Aid Act

 Article 14(2), first indent - Names and addresses of the competent receiving or transmitting authorities

-Applications shall be handed in or sent to the Legal Aid Centre’s office serving the place where the applicant normally or temporarily resides.
+The competent receiving and transmitting authority is the Legal Aid Centre.
+Applications must be handed in or sent to the Legal Aid Centre office serving the place where the applicant normally or temporarily resides.

 Article 14(2), second indent - Receiving and transmitting authorities' geographical areas of jurisdiction